 Did you know according to ADA’s consumer report, over 51,000 people are diagnosed with cancers of the mouth, throat, tonsils and tongue each year.
 We incorporate oral cancer screenings at every check up, however we encourage everyone to practice and complete at home at home as well.

-Roof of the mouth: tilt your head back and open your mouth examine the are and look for any signs of discoloration, lumps you can also touch for check for lumps.
+- Roof of the mouth: tilt your head back and open your mouth examine the are and look for any signs of discoloration, lumps you can also touch for check for bumps.

 Our health is very important, take all steps necessary to educate, inform and complete tests at home.
 If you have any questions or concerns or would like to learn more call our office today.